Made You Look (Meghan Trainor song): Background and release

-Meghan Trainor achieved commercial success with her debut major-label studio album Title (2015), which produced three top-10 singles on the US Billboard Hot 100.
-She struggled while creating her third one, Treat Myself (2020), rewriting it four times as an attempt of "adapting to what's going on in the music industry" after the preceding singles underperformed.
+Trainor achieved commercial success with her debut major-label studio album, Title (2015), which produced three top-10 singles on the US Billboard Hot 100.
+She struggled while creating her third album on a label, Treat Myself (2020), rewriting it four times in an attempt to respond to market shifts in the music industry after the preceding singles underperformed.
 After the song "Title" attained viral popularity on video-sharing service TikTok in 2021, Trainor announced her intention to pivot to its doo-wop sound on her fifth major-label studio album.
-She stated the elevated emotions and strength from her pregnancy helped her build trust in her songwriting instincts.
-TikTok was highly influential on Trainor's creative process for the album: "Everything I write I'm like 'Yo, TikTok's gonna eat this up,' like I truly um am focused on like, my fans on TikTok, [...] that's my home and I'm writing for TikTok."
+She stated that the elevated emotions and strength from her pregnancy helped her build trust in her songwriting instincts.
+TikTok was highly influential on Trainor's creative process for the album, and she began writing material that would resonate with audiences on it.
 She gained popularity on the platform while regularly sharing clips and other content with influencer Chris Olsen.
 Trainor released the single "Bad for Me" in June 2022.

-Trainor wrote "Made You Look" alongside Sean Douglas and Federico Vindver.
-Her body image insecurities after pregnancy and an exercise where her therapist asked her to look at herself naked for five minutes inspired the song.
-Trainor came up with the lines "I'll make you double take / Soon as I walk away / Call up your chiropractor just in case your neck break", a reference to how Trainor's husband Daryl Sabara bends his neck to look at her when she leaves a room.
+Trainor wrote "Made You Look" alongside songwriter Sean Douglas and its producer, Federico Vindver.
+As part of an exercise, her therapist asked her to look at herself naked for five minutes.
+This, along with her body image insecurities after pregnancy, inspired the song.
+Trainor came up with the lines "I'll make you double take / Soon as I walk away / Call up your chiropractor just in case your neck break", as a reference to how her husband, Daryl Sabara, bends his neck to look at her when she leaves a room.
 Other lyrics were inspired by the things he does to treat her well.
 Wanting to create another "self-confident banger that [she] always do[es] on [her] albums", Trainor studied the relatability of her song "All About That Bass" (2014) while writing the track.